6. Pantluci

 6.3.3 Noun Phrases

-Noun phrase refer to nameable, identiable concepts.
-In English nouns
+Noun phrases refer to nameable or identiable concepts.
+Noun phrases

-Noun phrases may consist of a single word if it is a noun, pronoun,
+may consist of a single word if it is a noun, pronoun, or name:

 person